BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 * All developers on Mission Control should have prettier installed, and make use of the included ```.prettierrc.json``` standards.
 * All other reformat on save tools should be turned off while working on Mission Control.
 * The name of Components, variables, state, etcetera should be self-explanatory.
-### EXSAMPLE
+### Example
-Make a Compnent that will render a list of cat breeds.
+Make a Component that will render a list of cat breeds.
 #### Bad Naming
 ```
 index.js == list of cat breeds